 • Only 7.1% of cats lost their collars – so it’s wise to invest in a microchip and GPS tracker for max security.

-• Veterinarians should recommend that all cats wear collars, since they are an important means of identifying a lost pet.
+• Veterinarians should recommend that all cats wear collars, since they can help identify your cat if they get lost.

-Less than 2 percent of lost cats are returned to their owners2.
-Getting a cat to wear a collar with ID tags and a GPS tracker however, can change that.
+⚠️ Less than 2 percent of lost cats are returned to their owners.3 Getting a cat to wear a collar with ID tags and a cat GPS tracker however, can change that.

 A Russian blue cat wearing a collar